galloppinggryphon/HumbleBlockGenerator/README.md

 Find lots of example templates and output in the [`examples folder`](./examples).

-When HUB is installed, it sets up necessary configuration files with a few example blocks (see `scaffolding.json`, `blocks-vslab.json`, `presets.json`).
+When HUB is installed, it sets up necessary configuration files with a few example blocks (`scaffolding.json`, `blocks-vslab.json`, `presets.json`) in the `./config` folder.

 - - -